 The Nigerian agricultural sector contributes about 35% of Gross Domestic Product (GDP) of the economy and it employs over 70% of the population (Oxfam, 2007).
 Notwithstanding rapid levels of the rural-urban movement, poor rural inhabitants still account for about half of the Nigerian populace (ESA/UN 2009; Akinbami and Fadare 1997).
 This sector is still dominated by small-scale farmers accounting for over 90% of the total output of food crops, especially roots and tubers, for example cassava (IFAD, 2006).

-Cassava (manihot esculenta) is a staple food of most households in Nigeria and other developing countries.
+Cassava (Manihot esculenta) is a staple food of most households in Nigeria and other developing countries.
 It is a critical factor in poverty alleviation and cultivation, processing and marketing of the crop provide employment opportunities for the rural and urban population.
 According to Nweke et al. (2002), the crop has the potential for bridging the food gap and famine rarely occurs where cassava is widely cultivated.
 Cassava farming is mainly practiced by small-scale farmers and their production is mainly characterized by low productivity.

 A low agricultural output in Nigeria is due to an array of factors such as poor soil management practices, the adverse impact of climate change on the environment, non-availability and high cost of inputs, crude farm tools, and obsolete farming practices.
 The persistent welfare loss and food insecurity, as a result of the poor agricultural output, account for 70 percent of Nigerians who are food insecure (Orewa and Iyangbe, 2009).
 According to Akpabio (2008), small-scale farmers in Africa have remained the central focus of development efforts based on the belief that policies targeting at them will positively impact on their food production efforts and poverty reduction.